ChrisWhealy/porous_absorber/README.md

 ### Smooth Curve

 If desired, the "Smooth curve" checkbox can be switched on.
-This will connect each plot point using Bézier curves; however, it should be noted that this feature was added for its aesthetic appeal and does ***not*** imply that the actual absorption between the plot points follows the line drawn on the screen
+This will connect each plot point using Bézier curves; however, it should be noted that this feature was added for its aesthetic appeal and does ***not*** imply that the actual absorption between the plot points follows the line drawn on the screen.

 ![Smooth curve](./img/smooth_curve.png)

 ### Start frequency

 The graph always plots an 8 octave range starting at the specified start frequency.
-Normally, this should be left set to 62.5 Hz in order to see the standard analysis range (i.e. up to 16 KHz).
+To see the graph in the normal analysis values, the start frequency should be set to 62.5 Hz and the octave subdivisions set to "Whole octave".
-However, should you wish to, you can set the start frequency to be as low as 20 Hz, in which case, you will still see an 8 octave range, but the upper limit will now be 5.1 KHz

 ### Input using sliders